riser-platform/docs/content/docs/concepts/deployments.md

 ## Named Deployments
 Sometimes you'd like to test a different build of your _App_ without needing a completely separate environment.
-To accommodate this, Riser supports a naming your deployments.
+To accommodate this, Riser supports naming your deployments.
 The name of your _Deployment_ must:
 - Include your _App_ name as the prefix, followed by a dash, followed by one or more lowercase letters, numbers, or dashes.